 If I want to make this a complete meal, can I add cooked meat to this soup?

 What a great idea – this soup would be delicious with cooked, shredded chicken, leftover grilled steak, or even sliced and browned chunks of Kielbasa sausage.
-Any cooked meat cut into small pieces will work just fine!
+Any cooked meat cut into small pieces will work fine.

 What Tools Are Helpful When Making This Broccoli Cheese Noodle Soup?